wp-plugins/trigger-warning-deluxe/readme.txt

 3. Trigger posts warn users with a popup.

 == Changelog ==

+= 1.0.3 =
+* Internal tune-up to ensure compatibility with more recent WordPress and PHP versions.

 = 1.0.2 =
 * Custom trigger warning title labels now appear in the warning popup instead of automatically using the default.